git-og/EasyOpenRedList/README.md

 ![Step by step .GIF](https://github.com/git-og/EasyOpenRedList/blob/master/EasyOpenRedList_tut.gif?raw=true)

 1. Request an API token from here: [https://apiv3.iucnredlist.org/api/v3/token](https://apiv3.iucnredlist.org/api/v3/token).
-See IUCN Red List API section above, and read the Terms of Use.
+See IUCN Red List API section above, and read the [IUCN Red List Terms of Usage](https://www.iucnredlist.org/terms/terms-of-use), and the [API Usage guidelines](https://apiv3.iucnredlist.org/about)
 2. Install OpenRefine from here: [http://openrefine.org/](http://openrefine.org/).
 3. Format your species list so that only the binomial species name (no authorship or sub-species) are in a column called scientificName.
 4. Open OpenRefine, and create a new Project by importing your species list.